Resilience Revisited: A Multidimensional Framework Derived from Realistic Attack Scenarios: Introduction

 \section{Introduction}

 The increasing frequency and severity of high-impact, low-probability (HILP) events, including extreme weather, coordinated cyberattacks, and cascading failures, have elevated power system resilience as a critical research priority~\cite{Wang2022A, Yoo2024Modeling}.
 Unlike reliability, which addresses frequent and predictable contingencies, resilience focuses on the system's ability to limit the extent, systemic impact, and duration of degradations under disturbances~\cite{Wang2022A}.
-This distinction has become paramount as modern grids undergo a structural transformation toward inverter-based resources, which, while essential for decarbonization, introduce new vulnerability pathways through cyber-physical attack surfaces.
-The importance of this threat is illustrated by a recent joint advisory from the FBI, CISA, NSA, and DOE, warning of ongoing state actor-affiliated exploitation of programmable logic controllers across U.S. energy, water, and government sectors~\cite{CISA2026_AA26097A}.
-Thus, accurately characterizing such vulnerabilities requires assessment frameworks capable of capturing degradation across multiple system dimensions simultaneously\cite{Sun2024Scenario}.
+This distinction has become increasingly important as modern grids transition toward inverter-based resources, which, despite their role in decarbonization, introduce new cyber-physical attack surfaces that enable coordinated attacks to compromise multiple plants and trigger system-wide instability \cite{ospina2020trustworthy}.
+The significance of this threat is underscored by a recent joint advisory from the FBI, CISA, NSA, and DOE warning of ongoing state actor-affiliated exploitation of programmable logic controllers across U.S. critical infrastructure sectors~\cite{CISA2026_AA26097A}.
+These emerging risks highlight the need for assessment frameworks capable of capturing degradation across multiple system dimensions simultaneously~\cite{Sun2024Scenario}.

 Prior research has addressed this need through geometric representations such as the resilience triangle and trapezoid, which model degradation and recovery as functions of time. \cite{Mujjuni2021Resilience, Talukder2021Resilience, Yao2022Power}.
 Furthermore, review studies have classified resilience indicators across technical, social, economic, environmental, and organizational dimensions \cite{zografopoulos2025event, Iswaran2022Power}, highlighting the need for comprehensive assessments that span multiple system domains.
 Building on these foundations, subsequent efforts have expanded the temporal perspective by introducing multi-stage evaluation frameworks in which component criticality evolves dynamically across \emph{i)}~pre-event, \emph{ii)}~during-event, and \emph{iii)}~recovery phases \cite{Stankovic2023Methods, zografopoulos2022time}.
 Additionally, probabilistic formulations have been proposed to improve analytical tractability, deriving closed-form resilience metrics under assumptions such as independent failures and additive degradation \cite{Yoo2024Modeling}.